The-Marcy-Lab-School-Assignments/swe-oop-assessment-2-DarlinHolguin/src/short-response.md

 ## Response 2

 For context, the `this` keyword refers to the object that the method is called on.
-In the provided code snippet example above, the `this` keyword would be referring to the instance of the `Counter` class that is being assigned on `counterA` &`counterB`.
+In the provided code snippet example above, the `this` keyword would be referring to the instance of the `Counter` class that is being assigned to `counterA` &`counterB`.

-### syntax highlight
+### Syntax highlight

 ```js
 const counterA = new Counter();